astampoulis/makam-paper-funpearl/makamcode/09-typgen.md

 `findunif`.
 We will generalize over it using `replaceunif` and then proceed to the rest.
 Still, there is a last hurdle: we have to skip over the unification variables that are in the $\Gamma$ environment.
-For the time being, let's assume a predicate that gives us all the types in the environment, and write the recursive case down:
+For the time being, let's assume a predicate that gives us all the types in the environment, so we can write the recursive case down:

 ```makam
 get_types_in_environment : [A] A -> prop.